nan0S/terrain/README.md

 Negative numbers in latitude represent south (S), negative numbers in longitude represent west (W), so eg. ./terrain ../data/eurasia -lat -3 -2 -lon -6 -4, will load S03W06.hgt and S03W05.hgt.

+This program is entirely written in C++ from scrach - it uses OpenGL, but no external, third-party library for OpenGL.

 #### Navigation

 Screenshots